Documentation

 • They click the link and gain immediate access to your practice

 • Invites expire after 72 hours for security.
-You can resend from the Members page.
+You can review and revoke pending invites from the Members page.

 • Team member limits are enforced per your plan (see Billing below)